-Given an original target document d, the goal of an attack is to generate a valid adversarial example $d^{adv}$ in the vicinity of d that is ranked higher by NRMs.
-Specifically, $d^{adv}$ is crafted to conform to the following requirements, i.e., where the adversarial example $d^{adv}$ can be regarded as d + p, and p denotes the perturbation to d.
-RankL(q, d) and RankL(q, $d^{adv}$ ) denote the position of the original d and its adversarial example
+Formally, given an original target document d, the goal of an attack is to generate a valid adversarial example d^{adv} in the vicinity of d that is ranked higher by NRMs.
+Specifically, d^{adv} is crafted to conform to the following requirements, i.e., where the adversarial example d^{adv} can be regarded as d + p, and p denotes the perturbation to d.
+Rank_L(q, d) and Rank_L(q, d^{adv}) denote the position of the original d and its adversarial example d^{adv} in the ranked list L with respect to the query q, respectively.

-$$Rank_L(q, d^{adv}) < Rank_L(q, d)$$ such that $Sim(d, d^{adv}) \ge \epsilon$ , (1)

-$d^{adv}$ in the ranked list L with respect to the query q, respectively.
 A smaller rank position value represents a higher ranking.

+$$Rank_L(q, d^{adv}) < Rank_L(q, d)$$ such that $Sim(d, d^{adv}) \ge \epsilon$, (1)

-Sim : $X \times X \rightarrow [0, 1]$ is a similarity function between the original d and its adversarial example $d^{adv}$ , and $\epsilon$ is the minimum similarity.
-In the natural language domain, Sim(·) is often a semantic similarity function using the universal sentence encoder [USE, 5] to encode two texts into high-dimensional vectors and leverage their cosine similarity score as an approximation of semantic similarity [23, 27].
+Sim refers to the similarity function between the original d and its adversarial example d^{adv} , and ε is the minimum similarity.
+In the field of natural language, the universal sentence encoder [USE, 5] is often leveraged as the similarity function Sim.
+USE first maps the two inputs into vector using Transformer encoder, and then computes their cosine similarity as the semantic similarity [23, 27?].

-Note we can find clear differences between the ADRA task and adversarial attacks in image retrieval and text classification: (1) The ADRA task needs to ensure that the perturbed document is semantically consistent with the original document by imposing a semantic similarity constraint, while the attack against image retrieval makes the pixel-level perturbations bounded in the budget; and (2) The ADRA task needs to promote the rank positions in a partial retrieved list, instead of misclassifying the single adversarial sample as in text classification.
+Note we can find clear differences between the WSRA task and adversarial attacks in image retrieval and text classification: (1) The WSRA task needs to ensure that the perturbed document is semantically consistent with the original document by imposing a semantic similarity constraint, while the attack against image retrieval makes the pixel-level perturbations bounded in the budget.
+In essence, continuous image data is tolerant of perturbations to some extent while discrete text data is not [14]; and (2) The WSRA task needs to promote the rank positions in a partial retrieved list, instead of misclassifying the single adversarial sample as in text classification.
+In this way, existing adversarial attacks against text classifiers for misclassification are incompatible with text ranking models, and we need to thoroughly study the WSRA task to promote the rank positions in a partial retrieved list.

-Specifically, in this work, we choose the fine-tuned BERT model on downstream search tasks for adversarial ranking attack, due to the following: (1) the pre-trained language model BERT has shown good superiority on many text ranking problems [17, 24, 29, 32] in both academia and industry in recent years; and (2) previous studies have shown that the strong performance of a fine-tuned BERT on downstream tasks makes it more challenging to be adversarially attacked [23].
+Specifically, in this work, we choose the fine-tuned BERT model on downstream search tasks for adversarial ranking attack, due to the following: (1) the pre-trained language model BERT has shown good superiority on many text ranking problems [17, 24, 29, 32] in both academia and industry in recent years; and (2) previous studies have shown that it is challenging to adversarially attack a fine-tuned BERT on downstream tasks due to its strong performance [23].